Join irreducible semigroups: Some important semigroups

-The semigroup~$\el$ belongs to an infinite class of semigroups~$S$ with the property that $\lpbr S \rpbr$ is not {\ji} but $\lpbr S \rpbr^\ba$ is {\ji}; see Subsection~\ref{sub: Ok}.
+It is shown in Subsection~\ref{sub: Ok} that the semigroup~$\el$ belongs to an infinite class of semigroups~$S$ with the property that $\lpbr S \rpbr$ is not {\ji} but $\lpbr S \rpbr^\ba$ is {\ji}.
 The semigroup~$\Bz$ serves as a counterexample to the implications mentioned in the introduction.

 \begin{proposition} \begin{enumerate}[\rm(i)] \item The {\pvar}~$\lpbr \Bz \rpbr$ is {\sji}\up. \item The {\pvar}~$\lpbr \Bz \rpbr$ is not {\ji}\up. \item The {\pvar}~$\lpbr \Bz^I \rpbr$ is not {\sji}\up. \end{enumerate} \end{proposition}